EKIVANC/d3js_react_typescript_sample_app/README.md

 ### Postman mock server & Collections link:
 - As a mock server, postman is already configured.
 The endpoint and api url's can be found in .env file.

-if required, the postman collections can also be generated with the following link: https://www.getpostman.com/collections/0aad77de47ab7e087b94
+if required, the postman collections can also be imported with the following link: https://www.getpostman.com/collections/0aad77de47ab7e087b94